 As it turns out, whether it’s drinking, eating, or shopping, different binge behaviors actually have similar causes.
 Greatist Expert and clinical psychologist Dr. Michael Mantell explains that all types of bingeing are “ways of dealing with negative emotions that are not rational or healthy.”
 But when does the occasional overindulgence become a real problem?
 According to Mantell, fully-fledged binge disorders are characterized by feelings of powerlessness, secrecy, shame, and social isolation.
 Once someone feels a need to binge in private, or schedule binges around (or instead of) work and social obligations, it’s time to ask why.

-“We’re always being told that you’re not worth anything if you’re not thin, if you don’t drink, if you don’t own certain things,” says Mantell.
+“We’re always being told that you’re not worth anything if you’re not thin, if you don’t drink, if you don’t own certain things,” Mantell says.
 “That pressure to be perfect can definitely lead to anxiety and binge-like behavior.”

 Mind Over Matter